-Dr.Web anti-virus performs diagnostics of the security of your device and helps resolving the detected problems and vulnerabilities using a special component - Security Auditor.
-This component is enabled automatically when the application is launched for the first time and after registering the license.
-The number of the detected problems is displayed on the section of the main application screen.
+Dr.Web uses a special component — Security Auditor — to diagnose the security of your device and help resolving the detected problems and vulnerabilities.
+The component is enabled automatically when the application is launched for the first time and after registering the license.

 Resolving security problems